 Friday 27th July to Monday 30th July

-Class sessions run on Friday, Saturday, Sunday and Monday from 9.30am until 3.00pm at Orchard House in Strathpeffer.
+Class sessions run each day from 9.30am until 3.00pm at Orchard House in Strathpeffer.
 The course fee of £250 includes lunch and refreshment on the teaching days.
 Each student has one of our easily portable harps to use during the course.

 As the course progresses you will be introduced to the music and harps of successive eras and will have a chance to play and to listen to all of the different instruments.
 This opportunity to try so many different harps makes our courses unique and an ideal starting point for beginners.